|Only TWO bedrooms for $2k and it even has a back yard but NO PETS ALLOWED!|

 - Have a place in the lease that states tenants are responsible for any extra repairs needed made by their own pets.

-- Encourage responsible pet ownership: Require proof of an altered pet, vaccinations, rabies, etc.
+- Encourage responsible pet ownership: Require proof of an altered pet, vaccinations, rabies, license, etc.

 - Have a "clean up" policy. * (See asterisk above)